Albert Belle: Personal problems

 In his first year of Hall of Fame eligibility (2006), he garnered only 7.7% of the baseball writers' votes, missing election by an extremely wide margin.
-But his vote total was high enough to keep his name on the ballot for the following year.
-In 2007, however, he garnered only 19 votes (3.5%).
+His vote total, though, was high enough to keep his name on the ballot for the following year.
+In 2007, he received only 19 votes (3.5%), knocking him off the ballot.

-In retirement, Belle had his first encounter with the Cleveland Indians since leaving the club in 1996, during their 2012 spring training in Goodyear, Arizona and was joined by former teammates Kenny Lofton, Sandy Alomar Jr., and Carlos Baerga.
-In spite of this, Belle declined both to attend the 20th anniversary celebration of the 1995 World Series team in 2015 and the 2016 ceremony when he was inducted into the Indians team Hall of Fame.
+In retirement, Belle had his first encounter with the Cleveland Indians since leaving the club in 1996, during their 2012 spring training in Goodyear, Arizona, and was joined by former teammates Kenny Lofton, Sandy Alomar Jr., and Carlos Baerga.
+In spite of this, Belle declined both to attend the 20th-anniversary celebration of the 1995 World Series team in 2015 and the 2016 ceremony when he was inducted into the Indians team Hall of Fame.

 Legal troubles

-In October 1995, Belle's house in Euclid, Ohio was egged by teenagers after he turned away trick-or-treaters on Halloween.
+In October 1995, Belle's house in Euclid, Ohio, was egged by teenagers after he turned away trick-or-treaters on Halloween.
 Belle chased one of the trick-or-treaters in his car.
 Belle was fined $100 for reckless operation of a vehicle.
-The guardian of the teenager later sued Belle for $850,000 contending that Belle's car had bumped into the teenager.
+The guardian of the teenager later sued Belle for $850,000, contending that Belle's car had bumped into the teenager.
 The lawsuit was settled in 1997.

 In 2006, Belle was sentenced to 90 days in jail and five years' probation after he admitted to stalking his former girlfriend.

-On March 25, 2018, Belle was arrested in Scottsdale, Arizona and charged with indecent exposure and DUI.
+On March 25, 2018, Belle was arrested in Scottsdale, Arizona, and charged with indecent exposure and driving under the influence.
 All charges were dismissed the following month.